 Spacecraft Onboard Interface Services (SOIS), covering interfaces between the spacecraft and onboard electronic devices.

-These two areas of standardization are focused separately, on the ground (MOIMS) and on spacecraft (SOIS).
+These two areas of standardization are focused separately, on the ground up to the spacecraft (MOIMS) and on spacecraft only (SOIS).
 But we need to describe how the MOIMS services interface to the spacecraft environment, and there is the possibility of migrating some of the MOIMS applications layer services into the on-board environment.
 Three possible cases of MOIMS migration on-board were developed following recent agreement between SOIS and MOIMS:

 Case 1: traditional case with SOIS covering the interfaces between spacecraft and on-board devices while MOIMS is only on ground.
 Interfaces between flight and ground are “traditional” telemetry, tracking, and commanding (TT&C) with mapping from MOIMS to TT&C done on the ground.